WillyWeiss/CyberOps/README.md

 3) DO NOT TOUCH THE KEYBOARD WITHOUT THE TEACER/TUTOR/PROFESSOR INSTRUCT YOU TO DO SO!!

+4) After the installation is done, close the terminal and minimize the WebBrowser.

+5) Right Click on the new icon (OWSAP-Mutillidae) and select PROPERTIES.

+6) On the ttop click on the Permission.
+On the bottom there is a tickbox (Allow this file to run as a program).
+TICK THE BOX.
+7) Click on Close Button.
+8) Open the OWSAP-Mutillidae (normal double click, like on any other icon)
+9) No more excuses.....LEARN!

 ## 3 minutes of extra video help: